nanvel/blog/2014/11/chalong-tony-restaurant.md

 place: Kyiv, Ukraine
 comments: true

-# Good place to have a dinner on Chalong, Phuket
+# A good place to have a dinner on Chalong, Phuket

 ![Tony's restaurant on Chalong, Phuket](phuket_chalong_tony.png)